-Feed **inside** of the enclosure.
+Inside!
 Many snake keepers claim that feeding a snake inside its enclosure will create a phenomenon known as “cage aggression.”
 This should not be a problem as long as the keeper uses a paper towel roll or snake hook to alert the snake before handling.
 Ball pythons are ambush predators, which means that they don’t go hunting for their prey — they wait for it to come to them.
-Removing a ball python from its enclosure for feedings only stresses the snake out and often results in a refusal to eat.
+Removing a ball python from its enclosure for feedings only stresses the snake out and often results in refusing to eat even when they’re hungry.

 PRO TIP: When buying your ball python, ask the breeder if it is a good eater!